markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 and inject it in another stages.
 Every stage could have method that is executed just after the stage completion, this method must be mark ``@AfterStage``.
 Usually we use this method to persists stage objects into DB.
 Also every stage could have a method that is executed after the scenario completion, it is marked by ```@AfterScenario```.
 This method we use to clean up system/db.
-And every stage should contain at least on stage method.
+And every stage should contain at least one stage method.
 Naming stage methods, doesn't follow java convention, but that is ok, because every method call later will be converted in a text segment in test report.
-One more important thing: every method should return self() in order to allow fluent api.
+One more important thing: every method should return self() in order to allow fluent API.

 ###### Create When classes
-Writing a When classes is almost identical to Given stage, but stage methods should execute scenario(calls service, rest, do some scenario actions).
+Writing a When class is almost identical to Given stage, but stage methods should execute scenario(calls service, rest, do some scenario actions).
 Let's write when stage for our example:
 ```java
 public class WhenOrderService extends Stage<WhenOrderService> {